 All securities to be issued in connection with the transactions will be subject to a hold period of 4 months and one day from their date of issuance.
 As of the date of the report, parties to the option agreement were negotiating amended terms of work expenditures.

-3) Yautepec Project, Oaxaca, Mexico
+2) Yautepec Project, Oaxaca, Mexico

-On June 1, 2018, the Company entered into an option agreement to acquire a 100% interest in the Yautepec Project, located in the state of Oaxaca, Mexico.
+On June 1, 2018, and as amended on August 10, 2020, the Company entered into an option agreement to acquire a 100% interest in the Yautepec Project, located in the state of Oaxaca, Mexico.